 Does your shade garden get a little bit of sun in the morning?
 If so, plant astilbe.
 It’s a perennial that likes to wake up to a little bit of sun to help it open its eyes.

-You’ll get a better blooming experience if you expose astilbe varieties like milk and honey or younique lilac to the occasional morning sun.
-Look for pink or white, red or purple flowers that begin blooming in early to mid-summer.
+Expose astilbe varieties like milk and honey or Younique lilac to the occasional morning sun for a better blooming experience.
+Look for pink, white, red, or purple flowers that begin blooming in early to mid-summer.
 Most varieties grow best in zones 4-8.

 7. Barrenwort (Fairy Wings) – Epimedium spp.